linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 * Dovecot 2.2.33.2
 * MySQL 14.14

-## MySQL
+## MySQL Set Up To Send Email With Postfix and Dovecot

 The mail server's virtual users and passwords are stored in a MySQL database.
 Dovecot and Postfix require this data.

+### Create a MySQL Database For Your Postfix Email Server
 Follow the steps below to create the database tables for virtual users, domains and aliases:

 1. Use the [*mysql_secure_installation*](https://mariadb.com/kb/en/library/mysql_secure_installation/) tool to configure additional security options.
 This tool will ask if you want to set a new password for the MySQL root user, but you can skip that step: